armin-reichert/pacman/README.md

 	ghost.behavior(DEAD, ghost.isReturningToHouse());
 });
 ```
+Note that for the simple steerings like "bouncing on seat" and "leaving ghost house" just a method in the Ghost class is used.
+For steerings which require additional "state" or have additional parameters, using an instance of a steering class (which happens behind the is... calls) is the more general approach.

-The only difference in ghost behavior is in the "CHASING" state:
+The only difference in ghost behavior is in the "CHASING" state.

 ### Blinky (the red ghost)